mParticle/docs/src/pages/integrations/google-ads/audience/index.md

 ## Deleting an Audience

-mParticle doesn't delete the downstream audience when you delete an audience in mParticle.
+mParticle deletes the downstream audience when you delete an audience from mParticle.

 ## Data Processing Notes